 APFL & Partners has two well-established offices in Vietnam:

-Partners Bernadette Fahy and Nicolas Picard lead the Hanoi office.
+Partners Bernadette Fahy and Nicolas Picard lead the Hanoi office with the assistance of partner Antoine Logeay.
 They are supported by senior associates Tran Long, Tran Trong Binh, Tran Thi Kim Luyen, and Christophe Cougnaud along with a team of associates, trainee lawyers and professional translators.

 Ho Chi Minh City Office